Estimated reading time: 2 minutes

 - Allow to dry completely before sanding if distressing.

-- Finish with a coat of our unique Matte Finish Clear coat for high traffic areas.
-For low traffic areas, finish with wax.
+- Once done with your coffee table, finish with a coat of our unique Matte Finish Clear coat for high traffic areas.
+For low traffic areas, finish with our highly-rated finishing wax.
+And then read here on how to clean your wax brush thoroughly for future use!